sciZer0/7/v/README.md

 Absolutely, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.

-Also, with blockchain technology, we can create outstandingly-good conditions for people and businesses simultaneously — for example, including cardinal cut of tax burden (-95%), cancellation of all traditional taxes and introduction of only a small set of innovative taxes (self-collected, privacy-preserving taxes).
+Also, with blockchain technology, we can create outstandingly-good conditions for both people and businesses simultaneously(!) — including, for example, cardinal cut of tax burden (-95%), cancellation of all traditional taxes and introduction of only a small set of innovative taxes (self-collected, privacy-preserving taxes).